-Allow MolView to track interaction in order to improve the MolView experience (read more)
+Allow MolView to collect interaction data (read more)

 Copyright © 2014, 2015 Herman Bergwerf